Part A: Course Overview

 Work Integrated Learning:

 Students enrolled in this course will be required to undertake placement as part of the assessment of the course.
-A number of requirements must be met by students to ensure eligibility for placement.
+Several requirements must be met by students to ensure eligibility for placement.
 Further details on each of these are available in Part B of the Course Guide and on MyRMIT.

 There is no flexibility with these requirements.
 It is your responsibility to ensure THESE REQUIREMENTS ARE COMPLETED.
-Any student who has not provided this information will not be able to attend placement and will receive a fail grade for the placement course.
+Any student who has not provided this information will not be able to attend placement and will be unable to successfully complete the program

 Objectives/Learning Outcomes/Capability Development